-Today, Saratoga is a popular destination spot for tourists, hunters, birdwatchers, fisherman and shoppers.
+Saratoga, Wyoming is a popular destination spot for tourists, hunters, birdwatchers, fisherman and shoppers.
 Saratoga has quality shops that offer the best and most unique items.
 The Hot Springs is a major draw for the area.
-People drive for hundred of miles to take advantage of the free hot springs.
+People drive for hundred of miles to take advantage of the free mineral hot springs, also known as the Hobo Pool.

 Breathtaking views attract artists, photographers and nature lovers alike.
 Surrounding Saratoga are several mountains including Elk Mountain, the Snowy Range mountains and the Sierra Madre mountains.
 Hundreds of miles of hiking trails for the novice and experienced are scattered throughout the Medicine Bow- Routt National Forest.
 For winter sportsman, the snowmobile trails are second to none.
 With over 300 miles of trails to choose from, you can snowmobile all day without feeling crowded.